 Additional Tips

-• Use Free Resources: Utilise free business advice from organisations like the Federation of Small Businesses (FSB) or local Chambers of Commerce.
-When you’re ready, you can then get more formal mentoring and consulting from a business consultant if you need extra support.
+- Use Free Resources: Utilise free business advice from organisations like the Federation of Small Businesses (FSB) or local Chambers of Commerce.
+When you’re ready, you can then get more formal mentoring and consulting from a business coach if you need extra support.

 If you maintain a lean approach, you can certainly start a business in the UK with £1000 or less.
 Focus on validating your idea, keeping costs low, and iterating based on feedback to build a sustainable business over time.
 Don’t forget to make sure you find a great local accountant to make sure you are compliant with the relevant company and tax legislation in the UK (or your local jurisdiction).